yaya2devops/cloudblog/clbw0kgpt000b08ml22bre2ce.md

 As the popularity of cloud computing grew, it became clear that there were additional gains to be made from designing and developing applications specifically for cloud deployment.
 As a result, cloud-native architectures emerged, focusing on leveraging cloud capabilities to improve scalability, reliability, and performance.

+## CNCF

+It's also good enough to justify mentioning Cloud Native Computing Foundation, the nonprofit organization that was created to advance the development and adoption of cloud-native technologies.
+CNCF is home to several open-source projects aimed at enabling cloud-native practices, such as **Kubernetes**, **Prometheus**, and **Envoy**.

+CNCF promotes the use of cloud-native technologies and practices through a variety of initiatives such as education and training programs, industry events and conferences, and community building initiatives.
+CNCF is also in charge of the creation and upkeep of the Cloud Native Landscape, a comprehensive guide to the cloud-native ecosystem.

 #  Attributes Of Cloud-Native Applications
 Microservices, containerization, and continuous integration and delivery (CI/CD) practices distinguish cloud-native architectures.
 The benefits they offer make them well worth the effort for organizations looking to stay competitive in today's fast-paced business environment